Home network security – How to secure your network and stop hackers

 #2 Update your router & firmware

 If you’ve had the same router for a long time, check with your provider for an upgrade.
-Even if you are satisfied with your service, an outdated router can mean it has not gone through the same security updates as newer models.
+Even if you are satisfied with your service, an outdated router may not have undergone the same security updates as newer models.
 Ask your provider about registering your device to increase the likelihood of receiving automated software updates from the manufacturer.

 Also, consider hiding your network so it isn’t visible to outside threats.
-You can do this through your router’s settings to make your home network invisible from automatic searching.
+You can do this through your router’s settings to make your home network invisible to automatic searching.

 #3 Secure your passwords